-Except in the extreme case n = 1 in which more than 80% of examinees omit, the efficient penalty $\hat{\theta}$ is greater than the notional mark θ^ (Table 7), i.e. the penalty is milder than what prescribes a mere correction for guessing.
-It lies nevertheless in the close neighborhood of the notional mark, suggesting that a fixed penalty equal to the notional mark might prove a good approximation of the efficient rule (more in Subsection 4.5).
-The mark for omission is more sensitive to test's size nthan the penalty for wrong answers.
+Except in the extreme case n = 1 in which more than 80% of examinees omit, the efficient penalty $\hat{\theta}$ is greater than the notional mark θ^ (Table 4), i.e. the penalty is milder than what prescribes a mere correction for guessing.
+It lies nevertheless in the close neighborhood of the notional mark, suggesting that a fixed penalty equal to the notional mark might prove a good approximation of the efficient rule.
+The mark for omission is more sensitive to test's size n than the penalty for wrong answers.
 The behavior of the low able is indeed better targeted by the mark for omission than by the penalty which impacts all examinees, including the most proficient who never omit.